How do Ozempic, Mounjaro, Wegovy, Zepbound compare for weight loss?

 Anesthesia and incretin mimetics

-There have also been concerns about the use of incretin mimetics in patients undergoing general anesthesia.
-The food left in the stomach increases the risk you might vomit while under anesthesia, leading to aspiration into your lungs.
+There have also been concerns about the use of incretin mimetics (GLP-1 type medications) in patients undergoing general anesthesia.
+These medications can lead to a delay in stomach (gastric) emptying.
+Any food left in the stomach increases the risk you might vomit while under anesthesia, leading to regurgitation and aspiration into your airways and lungs.
 This can increase the risk for pneumonia.

-The American Society of Anesthesiologists recommend that people on these types of GLP-1 medicines stop taking it prior to surgery.
-If you have surgery scheduled, be sure your doctor knows if you take one of these medicines at least one week before surgery
+The American Society of Anesthesiologists suggest that adults and children on these types of GLP-1 medicines stop taking it prior to surgery.
+If you have surgery scheduled, be sure your doctor knows if you take one of these medicines at least one week or more before your scheduled surgery.

 Bottom Line